MarilynFranklin/detect-lanelines/README.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to try normalizing colors before converting grayscale.
-This may help issues caused by shaddows.
+This may help issues caused by shadows.